SimonPistache/semantic-release-test/ReadMe.md

 # Semantic Release Test

-Implement a feature while the main branch is protected and have a ruleset preventing changes on it.
+Implement a feature while the main branch have a ruleset preventing changes on it ; but admins (like me) and deploy key can do stuff on it.

 # Author